bgerrard5392/Pewlett-Hackard-Analysis/README.md

 ## **Summary:**
 Upon removing the ninth grade data there showed to be little to no effect on the overall metrics.

+Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?